tiangolo/uwsgi-nginx-flask-docker/README.md

 ## QuickStart for SPAs

-This section explains how to configure the image to serve the contents of `/static/index.html` directly when the browser request `/`.
+This section explains how to configure the image to serve the contents of `/static/index.html` directly when the browser requests `/`.

-This is specially helpful (and efficient) if you are building a Single-Page Application (SPA) with JavaScript (Angular, React, etc) and you want the `index.html` to be served directly without modifications, by Python or Jinja2 templates.
+This is specially helpful (and efficient) if you are building a Single-Page Application (SPA) with JavaScript (Angular, React, etc) and you want the `index.html` to be served directly, without modifications by Python or Jinja2 templates.
 And you want to use Flask mainly as an API / back end for your SPA front end.

-You can download the example project **example-flask-python3.6-index.zip** and use it as the template for your project in the **Examples** section above.
+**Note**: You can download the example project **example-flask-python3.6-index.zip** and use it as the template for your project in the **Examples** section above.

 ---